Man who pointed gun at officers shot dead, Anchorage police say

 The state Office of Special Prosecutions will review the officers' use of force to determine whether it was justified, Cross said.
 The police department's internal affairs unit will also review their actions to determine whether it violated department policies, she said.

-The four officers will be placed on four days of administrative leave as dicated by department policy, Cross said.
+The four officers will be placed on four days of administrative leave as dictated by department policy, Cross said.
 Their names will be released 72 hours after the incident.